 Faculty: Tom O'Hanlon

 news anchor and on air personality at WFUV and as News Director of WFAS

 Tom O’Hanlon has been a member of the Lehman College faculty since 2001.
-He is an Assistant Professor and is also producer of the award-winning TV news magazine “Inside Lehman,” which is seen on CUNY TV and BronxNet.
+He is an Associate Professor and is also producer of the award-winning TV news magazine “Inside Lehman,” which is seen on CUNY TV and BronxNet.
 His areas of specialization are broadcast journalism, radio and television programming, broadcast production, on-air performance, audience behavior, media regulations/legalities, documentary film and the effects of mass media in society.

 Last modified: Nov 20, 2015